 Interviews

-To better understand and gain empathy for our target groups (game testers, qa lead) I proceeded in conducting research through three design methods: semi-structured interviews, and personal inventory.
+To better understand and build empathy for Pluto’s target users, I conducted discovery research using three complementary methods: semi-structured interviews, personal inventory, and persona synthesis.

 Semi-structured Interviews